bethjosephson/myrepo/README.md

 testing
-A line I wrote from my computer adding a line and another 2 from RStudio (I changed this, again but I don't see the changes in github!)
+A line I wrote from my computer adding a line and another from RStudio now writing a line from git
+Is this working ok now?